keijiro/KlakSyphon/README.md

 between applications with minimum CPU/GPU cost.

 The most important feature of KlakSyphon is that it supports [Metal].
-You can use Metal on Unity to utilize the GPU features and, at the same time, use in combinations with other Syphon-enabled OpenGL applications, like [VDMX] or [MadMapper].
+You can use Metal on Unity to utilize the GPU features and, at the same time, use Unity in combinations with other Syphon-enabled OpenGL applications, like [VDMX] or [MadMapper].

 [Syphon]: http://syphon.v002.info